BoringCode/bradleyrosenfeld.com/README.md

 > I'm a computer scientist who believes that pixels are people too

 This is my personal site.
 It's hosted as a static site on a VPS.

+This repo is a mirror of the github repo

 ## Requirements